Garklein/fnode/README.md

 ### Building the actual addon

-To build the addon (these commands for node-gyp but just follow the corresponding instructions for anything else you might be using), run `node-gyp configure` followed by `node-gyp build`.
+To build the addon (these commands for node-gyp but just follow the corresponding instructions for anything else you might be using,) run `node-gyp configure` followed by `node-gyp build`.

 ## Errors you might get